ovh/docs/pages/cloud/nutanix/03-nutanix-hci/guide.en-gb.md

 ## Objective

-This document details the operation of a Nutanix hyperconvergence solution and describes the Prim Central and PRISM element interfaces.
+This document details the operation of a Nutanix hyperconvergence solution and describes the Prism Central and PRISM element interfaces.

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.